PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning: Introduction

 Although the pioneering device-server collaboration framework relieves the memory concerns of mobile devices, it incurs new challenges for the practical deployment of LLM FT on the mobile device. (i) Iterative on-device computation cost during LLM FT: Existing device-server collaboration designs require the mobile devices to iteratively compute the activations across all training epochs.
 That induces enormous cumulative computation costs on the resource-constrained mobile device, which grows proportionally with LLM FT duration. (ii) Extra communication burden of activation transmissions: Both split learning and MobiLLM have to transfer full-dimension activations/gradients iteratively to the server, which incurs extra communication burdens.
-Especially when processing large batches with long sequence inputs, the communication cost may be too high to execute LLM FT with low-speed access or time-varying channels in wireless edge networks. (iii) Label or fine-tuned model exposure to the server: One major objective of on-device LLM FT is to keep data, labels, and fine-tuned models on the local mobile device.
-However, at the cost of server's computing assistance, current device-server collaboration methods have the risk to disclose the true labels or fine-tuned models to the server.
-For instance, MobiLLM necessitates transmitting supervisory labels from the device to the server for parallel side-network training.
-Besides, the server can easily infer the fine-tuned model by adding up the tunable side network known by the server and the public frozen backbone model.
+Especially when processing large batches with long sequence inputs, the communication cost may be too high to execute LLM FT with low-speed access or time-varying channels in wireless edge networks. (iii) Raw Label exposure to the server: One major objective of on-device LLM FT is to keep data and labels on the local mobile device.
+However, at the cost of server's computing assistance, current device-server collaboration methods have the risk to disclose the true labels to the server.
+For instance, MobiLLM necessitates transmitting supervisory labels from the device to the server for side-network training.

-To address those issues above under device-server collaboration framework, in this paper, we propose PAE MobiLLM, a privacy-aware and efficient LLM FT approach, which can be deployed on the mobile device with the server's help while maintaining data, labels and fine-tuned models on the local device\footnote{Note that privacy awareness and protection in PAE MobiLLM means that it keeps data, labels, and fine-tuned models on the local device, which is similar to the data privacy protection definition in Google's federated learning (FL) work ~\cite{mcmahan2017communication}.
-Besides, the same as FL, PAE MobiLLM is obviously compatible with existing advanced privacy preserving approaches, such as differential privacy (DP) mechanisms ~\cite{dwork2006differential} (e.g., DP noises added on gradients, input, output or objective functions), secure multiparty computing~\cite{du2001secure}, etc.}.
-Our salient contributions are summarized as follows: